return to Natural Dog Health Remedies

 Dog Colic

-Colic affects dogs of all ages and breeds, but young puppies are particularly prone to it.
+Dogs of all ages and breeds can get colic, but young puppies are particularly prone to it.

 Causes of Dog Colic